rickardvh/budo-notes/iaido/msjr/domo-shoshin-no-kokoromochi.md

 In the downward cut, crown the sword with the hands very soft.
 Extend the body well and keep awareness in the koshi.
 Strike while tightening progressively from the little finger.
 Naturally, the hasuji must not deviate, and a strong cut is best.
 There are also those whose right hand dominates and who cut down from the right side of the head.
 This should be called mere acrobatics.
 When the fists are aligned, well tightened, and properly settled, the sword descends straight, and the feeling of the cut is good.

 [^1]: Most likely intended to be 繰.
+[^2]: A type of steamed fishcake with a convex, semicylindrical shape.